-- (d) In adjudicatory proceedings addressing basic local exchange services under § 40-15-207, C.R.S.: - (I) The Commission shall consider basic services and similar services offered by multiple, non-affiliated, facilities-based providers, carriers, or other entities through traditional wireline, cable-based, interconnected voice over internet protocol, and wireless technologies. - (II) The relevant geographic areas shall be wire center serving areas. - (III) In the proceeding determining if an area should be designated as an ECA, the Commission may, but need not, make additional findings of reclassification and effective competition pursuant to § 40-15-207, C.R.S., for telecommunications services other than basic local exchange service in the relevant geographic area. - (e) If the Commission finds that a wire center serving area is an ECA, then the Commission shall reclassify all Part II services in the wire center serving area, except for basic emergency service and white page directory listings, to Part III regulation for all companies offering services in that area.
-All services reclassified under this rule 2213 shall be regulated in accordance with rules 2214 and 2215.
+- (III) In the proceeding determining if an area should be designated as an ECA, the Commission may, but need not, make additional findings of reclassification and effective-competition pursuant to § 40-15-207, C.R.S., for telecommunications services other than basic local exchange service in the relevant geographic area. - (ed) If the Commission finds that a wire center servinggeographic area is an ECA, then the ECA is deregulated pursuant to § 40-15-401, C.R.S.Commission shall reclassify all Part II services in the wire center serving area, except for basic emergency service and white page directory listings, to Part III regulation for all companies offering services in that area.
+All services reclassified under this rule 2213 shall be regulated in accordance with rules 2214 and 2215. - (e) HCSM support will be discontinued in an ECA beginning on the effective date of a Commission order designating the geographic area as an ECA.